 These federal grants deal with various aspects of criminal justice and fall into four general categories: preventing crime; investigating and prosecuting crime; incarceration; and, aiding crime victims.
-The Grants Management Unit currently manages over seven million dollars in different federal grant programs annually, awarding sub grants from these grant programs to approximately 100 other state government, county government, local government and nonprofit agencies around New Hampshire.
-In 2009, the department took on additional duties of managing American Recovery and Reinvestment Act (ARRA) funds of close to eight million dollars to fund programs and create jobs through the ARRA program years of 2009 through 2012.
+The Grants Management Unit currently manages over $40 million in different federal grant programs, awarding sub grants from these grant programs to approximately 100 other state government, county government, local government and nonprofit agencies around New Hampshire.

 The Grants Management Unit of the Department of Justice exists to make a difference in the lives of the citizens of New Hampshire by ensuring the proper use of federal funds for criminal justice purposes.
 The Grants Management Unit does this through: